 To further investigate network request error rates and response times, query MobileRequest and MobileRequestError events.

 Review detailed information using groups and filters to analyze trends that lead to crashes.

-Then, view those custom events and attributes in New Relic Insights.
+Then, view those custom events and attributes.

 Report exceptions so you can identify factors creating a poor mobile app experience.